Different tire pressures

 Brake disc runout

-There is no free play between the pusher and the piston of the main brake cylinder
+There is no free play between the pushrod and the piston of the master brake cylinder

 - Repair the caliper

 Increased brake pedal travel.
-Pedal springs when pressed
+When pressed, the pedal springs

 Air in the brake system